rockycool000007/Python-Projects/GetToTheEnd/README.md

 ### Changes / Updates

+* 5/14/18:
+   - Created the decision on whether to open the treasure after defeating the troll.
+   - Started working on the third branch of the dungeon

 * 5/13/18:
    - Corrected some incorrectly formed logic that was causing the game to attack both enemies at once.
    - Added a test to both the `attack_bat()` and `attack_troll()` methods so if the Bat's and Troll's hitpoints are less than 1, the methods will not run.